BradleyA/pi-display/scrollphat/README.md

 display-message.py -> uses this information and displays it on Scroll-pHAT

-still a lot of work to include blinkt
+still a lot of work to include blinkt . . .but it has been working for 9 months

 ## Install
 To install, change to the location you want to download the scripts.
 Use git to pull or clone these scripts into the directory.
 If you do not have git then enter; "sudo apt-get install git".
 On the github page of this script use the "HTTPS clone URL" with the 'git clone' command.